JanSharp/VRCVFXTargetGun/VFXTargetGun/notes.md

 - option for random rotation or fixed effect rotation (forward being aligned with the hit normal, up facing away from the gun as well as possible)
 - disable the Hide UI toggle to prevent any of the proximity issues in VR
 - disable ui box collider when it is hidden to remove the cursor while it's hidden

-## Todo

 - preview selected effect at current target location

-## Maybe

-- toggle the UI off when someone else picks up the gun. still possible to be toggled on again afterwards while the other person is holding it
-- positioning, most notably up and down to be able to place thins on uneven ground without parts of it floating

 ## Future Todo